cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_eosc.md

 <!--  ----------------------------------------- -->
 ## EOSC Portal

+The [EOSC Portal][eosc-portal]  is one of the results of the [EOSC Future][eosc-future], European Commission funded project (2019-2023).
-The [EOSC Portal][eosc-portal] provides an interface to EOSC for researchers to utilise the full spectrum of EOSC resources, which include research publications, data, software, and value-added services to support their research.
+It provides an interface to EOSC for researchers to utilise the full spectrum of EOSC resources, which include research publications, data, software, and value-added services to support their research.

 For prospective users of the services, the Portal provides training materials and tutorials on how to use its features.
 The Portal also offers information for potential service providers on how to onboard their services to the EOSC Portal Catalogue & Marketplace.